modelica/newsletter/_2023-MC/SystemModeler.md

 - *Analyze Models using Uncertainties*: Attach uncertainties to parameters, initial values or inputs and observe their effect on the system.
 - *Automatic Unit Validation & Inference*: Create robust and user-friendly models, with validation of unit consistency and automatic inference of units through equations and connections.
 - *Distribute Libraries*: Ensure smooth installation of your libraries including handling of licenses, assets and dependencies.

-[Click here](https://www.wolfram.com/system-modeler/what-is-new) to see more examples and videos on the latest System Modeler features.